micale24/sqlalchemy-challenge/README.md

-# NAME OF PROJECT: Surfs Up with SQLAlchemy!
+## PROJECT: Surfs Up with SQLAlchemy!
 --------------------------------------------
    Congratulations!
 I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
    To help with the trip planning, I need to do some CLIMATE ANALYSIS on the area.

 ## STORY OF PROJECT:
 --------------------